 \subsubsection{Data collection}

-Since 1999 FIA has operated an extensive nationally-consistent annual forest inventory designed to monitor changes in forests across all lands in the US \citep{smith2002forest}.
+Since 1999 FIA has operated an extensive nationally-consistent annual forest survey designed to monitor changes in forests across all lands in the US \citep{smith2002forest}.
 The program measures forest variables on a network of permanent ground plots that are systematically distributed at a base intensity of approximately 1 plot per 2428 hectares across the US \citep{smith2002forest}.
 Data collected on ground plots are stored in a large, public database (i.e., the FIA Database), however the true locations of ground plots are not released in order to protect the ecological integrity of plots and the privacy rights of private landowners \citep{shaw2008benefits}.

 For trees 12.7cm diameter at breast height (d.b.h.) and larger, tree attributes (e.g., species, live/dead, mortality agent) and variables (e.g., d.b.h., height, volume) are measured on a cluster of four 168$\mathrm{m}^2$ subplots at each plot location \citep{bechtold2005enhanced}.
 Trees 2.54-12.7cm d.b.h. are measured on a microplot (13.5$\mathrm{m}^2$) contained within each subplot, and rare events such as very large trees are measured on an optional macroplot (1012$\mathrm{m}^2$) surrounding each subplot \citep{bechtold2005enhanced}.
-Importantly, some variables in the FIA database, like tree biomass and carbon, are modeled from variables measured at field plots and auxiliary variables associated with field plots via spatial intersection (e.g., mean annual temperature).
-While variables obtained from models undoubtedly have uncertainty associated with the measurement of the variables used in the models as well as the models themselves, the model estimates are treated like measured variables in the FIA database and the uncertainty in these modeled variables is generally assumed negligible.
+Importantly, some variables in the FIA database, like tree biomass and carbon, are modeled from variables measured on field plots and auxiliary variables, such as mean annual temperature, that are joined with the plots based on their spatial location.